Alfa Romeo Sprint: Giocattolo Group B

-Giocattolo Motori Pty Ltd. in Caloundra in Queensland, Australia, produced a sports car using the Sprint as a base donor car for their Group B model.
+Giocattolo Motori Pty.
+Ltd. in Caloundra in Queensland, Australia, produced a sports car using the Sprint as a base donor car for their Group B model.
 The Giocattolo Group B was developed by entrepreneur and car fanatic Paul Halstead along with Formula One engineer Barry Lock.
-The chassis and body along with parts of the front suspension and door handles, glass etc. was kept from the Sprint.
-The use of a donor car allowed Giocattolo to focus on the design and engineering as door hinges, locks and other items where already done for them.
+The chassis and body ,along with parts of the front suspension and door handles, glass etc., was kept from the Sprint.
+The use of a donor car allowed Giocattolo to focus on the design and engineering, since door hinges, locks and other items were already done for them.

 The original idea was to use the Alfa 2492 cc V6 (160 hp) as engine and was mid-mounted in a few prototypes.

-The sourcing of the V6-engines proved too expensive and difficult hence the Giocattolo went on to produce the cars with the Holden 5.0 Walkinshaw group V8, as fitted to the VL Commodore group A cars, along with a ZF 5 DS-25-2 transaxle, giving them a power-to-weight ratio on par with a Mclaren F1.
+The sourcing of the V6-engines proved too expensive and difficult hence Giocattolo went on to produce the cars with the Holden 5.0 Walkinshaw group V8, as fitted to the VL Commodore group A cars, along with a ZF 5 DS-25-2 transaxle, giving them a power-to-weight ratio on par with a Mclaren F1.

-In total, 15 Giocattolo Group B cars were built from 1986 to 1989, including 3 prototypes.
+In total, 15 Giocattolo Group B cars were built from 1986 to 1989, including three prototypes.
 14 of these cars remain, while one - Build No. 007 - was destroyed in a high-speed crash at the Eastern Creek Raceway in February 2001, killing the driver, 29-year-old Todd Wilkes.